 Be kind and gentle

 Be the best you can be

 Each term the children will be given a topic based home learning project.
-Additional and on going home learning includes:
+Here is the home learning project ideas for Autumn term 1:

 Maths challenges and activities will be set for the children to complete on My Maths.
 If you need a reminder about your child’s log in details please come and see us.

 Please help your child to learn pairs of numbers that make 10 so that they can quickly be recalled.
 Then do the same for pairs of numbers to make 20.
 This work underpins much of our maths work in class.
 Consequently it is very important that this is constantly revisited and practised throughout the year.

 Addition and subtraction of small numbers can be practised and reinforced by playing simple board games such as Snakes and Ladders using two or even three dice.
 Card games such as Pontoon or ‘Making 21’ also work well to support addition and counting on skills.